Skip to main content

 How Many Sessions?

-The number of sessions is largly driven by the reason you are using the chamber, everyone has different needs an goals, all of which we will assess before your first session.
+The number of sessions is largely driven by the reason you are using the chamber; everyone has different needs and goals, all of which we will assess before your first session.
 HBOT is a cumulative therapy, so the benefits are seen over time, as the blood oxygen saturation builds.
 Most people using the chamber start with 10 or 20 sessions, the first 5 of which should ideally be completed over a 7 day period however this is not essential

 Worried about feeling claustrophobic?

-Our state of the art Hyperbaric Oxygen Chamber is large enough to fit 2 people.
-Some people look a the chamber and are worried that they might feel too enclosed, however when completely inflated there is enough room to sit up without touching the roof of the chamber.
+Our state-of-the-art Hyperbaric Oxygen Chamber is large enough to fit 2 people.
+Some people look at the chamber and are worried that they might feel too enclosed; however, when completely inflated, there is enough room to sit up without touching the roof of the chamber.

 Uses for Hyperbaric Oxygen Therapy